tuxedocurly/wledger/docs/developer.md

 * **`main.go`**: The entrypoint.
 This file is responsible for:
     1. Defining the core `App` struct.
-    2. Defining the data `interfaces` (e.g., `PartStore`, `BinStore`).
-    3. Initializing dependencies (Store, WLED Client, Templates).
+    2. Initializing dependencies (Store, WLED Client, Templates).
-    4. Registering all HTTP routes.
+    3. Registering all HTTP routes.
-    5. Starting the background services and the web server.
+    4. Starting the background services and the web server.

 * **`models.go`**: Data structures only.
 This file defines *what* our data looks like (e.g., the `Part`, `Bin`, `WLEDState` structs).
 It contains no logic.

 * **`store.go`**: The "Data Layer."
 This is the **only** file that talks to the database.
-    * It defines the `Store` struct, which implements all our data interfaces.
+    * Defines the data `interfaces` (e.g., `PartStore`, `BinStore`).
     * It contains all SQL queries and database logic.
     * Handlers *never* write SQL; they call methods on the store (e.g., `a.partStore.GetPartByID(1)`).